gem5/website/README.md

         url: /piece2

 ```

 Notes:
 `id` is an identifier that links subtopics to its parent.
 It is required and must not contain any spaces.
-The subtopic pages must inclue in the frontmatter `parent: id` with `id` being the parent's id.
+The subtopic pages must include in the frontmatter `parent: id` with `id` being the parent's id.

 `url` is optional for parent topics, if a parent topic has its own a page.
 If no url is provided, it will automatically link to the first subtopic.

 #### Add New Page

 To add a new documentation page, first add frontmatter at the top of either the markdown or html file to be added.

 ```
 ---
 layout: documentation     // specify page layout